Mountain Gorilla Behavior – Social Dynamics & Daily Life

 Young mountain gorillas love to play.
 They often wrestle, do somersaults, and engage in other games.
 Sometimes, even silverbacks are seen playing with the females.

-Book a gorilla trekking safari to visit mountain gorillas in Africa.
+Book a tour to visit mountain gorillas in Africa.